Assault Attorney San Antonio

 In many cases, assault charges are related to accusations of domestic violence.
 Domestic violence criminal cases are highly emotional and can be difficult for all parties involved, especially if they involve strangulation or suffocation.

-Felony strangulation is often associated with domestic assault and battery cases.
+Felony strangulation is often associated with domestic assault cases.
 This means that felony strangulation can be linked to domestic assault charges.

 If charged with felony strangulation in Texas, you face the following penalties: